-The monitoring results for DO, total alkalinity, and chromium obtained during the reporting period were in compliance with their corresponding Action and Limit Levels.
-For turbidity, SS and nickel, some of the testing results had exceeded the relevant Action Levels or Limit Levels during the reporting period.
-Investigations were carried out immediately for each of the exceedance cases, and the investigation findings concluded that all the exceedances were not due to the Project.
+The monitoring results for DO, total alkalinity, and chromium obtained during the reporting period were in compliance with their corresponding Action and/or Limit Levels stipulated in the EM&A programme for triggering the relevant investigation and follow-up procedures under the programme if being exceeded.
+For turbidity, SS and nickel, some of the testing results exceeded the relevant Action and Limit Levels, and the corresponding investigations were conducted accordingly.
+The investigation findings concluded that all exceedances were not due to the Project.
 Summaries of turbidity, SS, and nickel compliance status are presented in Table 2.6 to 2.10.

-Findings for Turbidity Exceedance
+Findings for Turbidity Exceedances